-Enhancing food value chains is a crucial global strategy to achieve food security by ensuring safety and quality and reducing losses.
-In advanced food value chains, a sequence of value-adding stages from production to storage, processing, distribution, and consumption is closely integrated, resulting in greater benefit to stakeholders.
+Enhancing FVCs is a crucial global strategy to achieve food security by ensuring FSQ and reducing losses.
+In advanced FVCs, a sequence of value-adding stages from production to storage, processing, distribution, and consumption is closely integrated, resulting in greater benefit to stakeholders.

-Food value chains are also receiving more attention since the focus in developing Asian countries has changed from the eradication of hunger and poverty to economic development and higher incomes by increasing value addition.
-PPPs have become a key principle of food value chains, because value can be added by coordinating a wide range of needs of different stakeholders from the public sector, including government, public food-related agencies, and academics, and the private sector, including farmers, the food industry, and NGOs.
+FVCs are also receiving more attention since the focus in developing Asian countries has changed from the eradication of hunger and poverty to economic development and higher incomes by increasing value addition.
+PPPs have become a key principle of FVCs, because value can be added by coordinating a wide range of needs of different stakeholders from the public sector, including government, public food-related agencies, and academics, and the private sector, including farmers, the food industry, and NGOs.

-Furthermore, particularly in developing countries, PPPs could be an important policy tool to leverage limited resources of governments to pursue development projects in the agriculture and food industry in general and food value chains in particular.
-Through such partnerships, governments can focus limited resources on public goods that support the development of a favorable environment for the private sector to create innovative technology and invest in food value chains.
-For these reasons, it has become urgent to build the capacity of human resources to promote PPPs for enhancing food value chains to increase rural incomes and facilitate economic growth in Asia.
+Furthermore, particularly in developing countries, PPPs could be an important policy tool to leverage limited resources of governments to pursue development projects in the agriculture and food industry in general and FVCs in particular.
+Through such partnerships, governments can focus limited resources on public goods that support the development of a favorable environment for the private sector to create innovative technology and invest in FVCs.
+For these reasons, it has become urgent to build the capacity of human resources to promote PPPs for enhancing FVCs to increase rural incomes and facilitate economic growth in Asia.

-This is a three-year program (ASIA-PPPs) consisting of capacity-building projects on promoting PPPs in enhancing food value chains in developing Asian countries.
+This is a three-year program (ASIA-PPPs) consisting of capacity-building projects on promoting PPPs in enhancing FVCs in developing Asian countries.
 The program is funded by a special cash grant from the Ministry of Agriculture, Forestry and Fisheries of Japan.